Freddie Mac Enhanced Relief Refinance (FMERR) 2019 guidelines, rates, and benefits

 Under the Freddie Mac Enhanced Relief Refinance, you can refinance a single-family home at current market rates if you have little to no equity.
 So if rates drop, refinancing is still an option for you.

-With the FMERR program, you can refinance even if the property is upside-down, meaning the value of the home is lower than the outstanding debt.
+With the FMERR option, you can refinance even if the property is upside-down, meaning the value of the home is lower than the outstanding debt.

 That’s right.
 If your home is worth $300,000 and you owe $310,000, you can still refinance with FMERR if you meet other guidelines.

-Most loan programs are notoriously conservative but Freddie Mac loan to value rules are as follows:
+Most loan programs are notoriously conservative but Freddie Mac eliminates loan-to-value maximums for this loan type.

-A FMERR can be a big money saver but only recent borrowers qualify.
+FMERR was rolled out as an initiative to help underwater homeowners.
+It can be a big money saver — but only recent borrowers qualify.
 Several requirements for borrowers to get a Freddie Mac Enhanced Relief Refinance must be met.
 Eligibility is as follows.

 - Your loan-to-value is at least 97.01% for a one-unit, owner-occupied residence